aferust/opencvd/README.md

 ## Notable features
 - cv::Mat and other types like cv::Ptr<cv::ml::SVM> are wrapped using opaque pointers.
-- opencv c++ syntax has been tried to be imitated as much as the d language allows.
+- opencv c++ syntax has been tried to imitate as much as the d language allows.
 - Uses d arrays when it is possible like: uses Point[][] to wrap std::vector<std::vector<cv::Point> > Please take a look at examples folder to understand how it looks like and available functionality